-Domestic net medical cannabis revenue for the three and nine months ended September 30, 2020 was \$1.9 million and \$5.2 million, an increase of 32% and 99%, respectively, over the same periods in the prior year.
-The increase was primarily due to improved product availability of top-selling SKUs and a continued increase in the Company's total number of active, registered patients.
+Medical cannabis net revenue for Q4 and FY 2020 was \$2.7 million and \$8.0 million, an increase of 57% and 82%, respectively, over the same periods in the prior year.
+The increase was primarily due to improved product offerings and a continued increase in the Company's total number of active, registered patients.
+Management believes that the Company's broad medical cannabis ecosystem, which includes clinics and scheduled same day delivery, in addition to cannabis products, provides the company with a core competitive advantage.